 To serve the salad, a large metal serving spoon with a thin edge works well to cut into and scoop the burrata.

-The nutrition information below was calculated to include a total of 1 ½ teaspoons Diamond Crystal kosher salt in the entire recipe (including the vinaigrette and salt sprinkled on the salad at the end).
+The nutrition information below was calculated to include 1 ½ teaspoons Maldon sea salt.
 The nutrition counts of your dish will vary based on the brand and exact amounts of ingredients used.
 This nutrition information is an estimate only, provided by an online nutrition calculator, and should not be considered a substitute for professional medical, health, or nutritional advice.
 See our full disclosure policy.

 Nutrition